What does psoas muscle mean?

 You might experience pain directly at the iliopsoas when you sit for long periods, for example, when you drive a car for a long distance.
 Additionally, you might feel referred pain in other areas of the body, like the lower back.

 Resting the muscle by taking a break from your activity can help alleviate acute pain.
 Due to where the psoas is located deep in the body, a skilled professional body worker may be needed to treat psoas syndrome/overuse.

 Psoas strain or tear:

-If psoas overuse is accompanied by a certain amount of force, it can result in an actual tear in the psoas.
-Psoas tears can be grades 1, 2, or 3
+If we accompany psoas overuse with a certain amount of force, we can get an actual tear in the psoas.
+To describe how severe the tear is, we give them grades of 1, 2, or 3.

 A grade 1 tear is a small tear.
 You might have some pain, but you likely retain full muscle function.